The Plant Explained

 Why is it called "nut grass" if it's not a grass?

 It looks like grass and produces nut-like tubers, but botanically it's a sedge (Cyperaceae), not a true grass (Poaceae).
+Sedges have triangular stems and three-ranked leaves; grasses have round stems and two-ranked leaves.

 Can you eat cyperus rotundus?